bahrus/xtal-element/README.md

 ```
 It doesn't really matter what the right-hand-side of each expression inside refs is -- pinTheDOMToKeys will replace them by unique symbols.

-The cache can be used to retrieve the unique matching element from the domFragment:
+The cache can then be used to retrieve the unique matching element from the domFragment:

 ```JavaScript
 const myDiv = cache[refs.myDivId];